personium/ansible/3-server_unit/Ansible_Settings_Instruction.md

 ## Introduction

-This is the setup document to launch personium unit by ansible.
-Part 1 (Initial Configuration) must be completed, where Part 2 (Tuning personium) modification is optional, based on the developers requirement.
+This is the setup document to launch Personium unit by ansible.
+Part 1 (Initial Configuration) must be completed, where Part 2 (Tuning Personium) modification is optional, based on the developers requirement.

 Below are the files where modification is required.